Go to :

 The Trademark

-A trademark may consist of any signs, in particular words, including personal names, or designs, letters, numerals, colours, the shape of goods or of the packaging of goods, or sounds, provided that such signs are capable of giving distinctiveness to the goods or services of one company companed to those of ohter companies and are represented on the register in a manner which enables the compentent authorities and the publick to determine the clear and precise subject matter of the protection afforded to its proprietor.
+A trademark may consist of any signs, in particular words, including personal names, or designs, letters, numerals, colours, the shape of goods or of the packaging of goods, or sounds, provided that such signs are capable of giving distinctiveness to the goods or services of one company companed to those of ohter companies and are represented on the register in a manner which enables the compentent authorities and the public to determine the clear and precise subject matter of the protection afforded to its proprietor.

-Who may apply – Legal Representation?
+Who can apply – Legal Representation?

 Permanent address/registered officeIs a representative required?